cryptokrishtopher/binancescanner/readme.md

 ### Roadmap
 binancescanner is currently in early testing stages but will be expanding soon:
-- Add instructions for no0bs
+- Add instructions for no0bs (COMPLETED)
 - Improve triggering conditions for notifications
 - Requirements file
 - Docstrings